tinacms/tina.io/content/docs/product-tour.md

 next: '/docs/setup-overview'
 ---

+Here we give a quick 2 minute overview of TinaCMS, and how it fits into your website.
+If you're instead just looking to quicky get started, jump to our ["Getting Started"](/docs/setup-overview/) doc.

 ## Introduction

 TinaCMS is an open-source Content Management System (CMS) that seamlessly integrates with your Markdown workflow.